MetalHexx/TeensyROM-CLI/README.md

 #### New Patches in Chipsynth
 *Your patches are generated in a new sub-directory as seen below.
 Enjoy!*
 <img src="https://github.com/MetalHexx/TeensyROM-CLI/assets/9291740/355ec5ec-8801-4339-ae63-4a389075872f" width="60%" height="60%"/>

+#### Additional Notes
+- The Linux and Mac releases are untested.
+So if you try them and they don't work, please let me know and we can make it happen.
+- If you need help, seek out hExx on the [TeensyROM Discord Server](https://discord.com/invite/ubSAb74S5U)